effusiveperiscope/PonySorter-B/README.md

 * If you are installing in python/conda, `pip install -r requirements.txt`.
 On Windows you can download an appropriate release.
 * In `config.yaml`, modify `master_file_1` to point to master file 1, or the
-  directory enclosing `Sliced dialogue`. `PonySorter_B` relies on the directory structure following that of the master file. master_file_2 is currently unused and can be left empty.
+  directory enclosing `Sliced dialogue`.
+Modify `master_file_2` to point to master file 2. `PonySorter_B` relies on the directory structure following that of the master files.

 * Add episode tracks (i.e. `s01e01_demu0.flac`), processed and unprocessed, in `in_audio`.
-They can be located anywhere in any subdirectory of `in_audio` as long as they follow the signature `s**e**_*optional tag*.flac`, e.g.
-  `s01e01.flac` or `s01e01_demu0.flac`.
-Text after the underscore is interpreted as a label for classification purposes.
+The current search for classifying tracks relies on alternative versions of tracks being located inside the same folder.
 Currently tracks of interest are hosted [here](https://drive.google.com/drive/folders/1CY2c7oW3KRPsyta-EyTlpvo8zeccQjCy).